mckinsey/vizro/vizro-core/docs/index.md

     <div class="card-content">
       <h5>Tutorial</h5>
       <p>
-        Follow our step-by-step tutorial to learn how to use all the available features.
+        Follow our step-by-step tutorial to learn about all the available features.
       </p>
     </div>
   </div>